pokoli/developing-on-trunk/README.md

-A presentation on how to contribute to [Tryton](http://www.tryton.org) using [reveal.js](http://lab.hakim.se/reveal-js/).
+A presentation why you must develop on trunk version of [Tryton](http://www.tryton.org) using [reveal.js](http://lab.hakim.se/reveal-js/).

 ## License